Q1. What is the general debate?

 The President-elect of the General Assembly suggests a topic/theme of global concern for the upcoming general debate, based on informal discussions with Member States, the current President of the General Assembly, and the Secretary-General.
 Shortly after his/her election, usually no later than early August, the President-elect sends a letter to all Member States announcing the theme for the upcoming general debate and inviting them to focus their speeches on the proposed theme.

 Q7.
 When is the general debate held this year?

-The general debate of the 71st session of the General Assembly opens on Tuesday, 20 September to Monday, 26 September 2016.
+The general debate of the 73rd session of the General Assembly opens on Tuesday, 25 September 2018 and closes on Monday, 1st October 2018 (including Saturday, 29 September).
 The meetings of the general debate are generally held from 9 a.m. to 1 p.m. and from 3 p.m. to 9 p.m.
 However, each meeting lasts until all scheduled speakers have spoken.
 Depending on how closely speakers comply with the recommended time limit, the morning meetings may run into the lunch break, and the afternoon meetings well into the night.

 Q8.
 What are the length and the order of the speeches?